Skip to content

 PointPerfect Menu

-The Days until keys expire inform the user how many days the unit has until it needs to connect to WiFi to obtain new keys.
+The Days until keys expire inform the user how many days the unit has until it needs to connect to WiFi or Ethernet to obtain new keys.

-• 1 - Disable the use of PointPerfect corrections.
+• 1 - Enable / disable the use of PointPerfect corrections.

-• 2 - Disable the automatic attempts at WiFi connections when key expiry is less than 28 days.
+• 2 - Enable / disable the automatic attempts at WiFi / Ethernet connections when key expiry is in less than 28 days.

-• 3 - Trigger an immediate attempt to connect over WiFi and provision the device (if no keys are available) or update the keys (if provisioning has already been completed).
+• 3 - Trigger an immediate attempt to connect over WiFi / Ethernet and provision the device (if no keys are available) or update the keys (if provisioning has already been completed).
+Depending on which RTK product you have and which interfaces are connected, it may be necessary to exit the menus for the provisioning / update to take place.

 • c - Clear the current keys.